 PRE-APPLICATION REPORT

 This Pre-Application Report has been completed based on readily available data.
 The information provided is preliminary and non-binding and does not confer any rights on the part of the Requestor or obligations on the part of the Connecting Transmission Owner.
-Information is provided based on applicability to the proposed Point(s) of Interconnection (“POI(s)”).
+Information is provided based on applicability to the proposed Point(s) of Interconnection (“POI”).

 Project